-By now, 51 International Max Planck Research Schools have been established involving 65 Max Planck Institutes, 48 German universities with 70 participating faculties and more than 15 universities abroad.
-More than 1900 (mostly PhD) students from 87 countries are presently enrolled.
-Approximately 850 PhD students have graduated to date from an International Max Planck Research School.
+By now, 56 International Max Planck Research Schools have been established involving more than 70 Max Planck Institutes, 50 German universities with 72 participating faculties and more than 15 universities abroad.
+About 2200 PhD students from 100 countries are presently enrolled.
+Approximately 1500 PhD students have graduated to date from an International Max Planck Research School.

 Since their foundation in the year 2000, the Göttingen International Max Planck Research Schools in Molecular Biology and Neurosciences have met with extraordinary success.
 Every year, the programs receive hundreds of applications, with the quality of the students consistently being very high.
 Most students graduated so far have moved on to postdoctoral positions, many at prestigious international institutions.
-In the past years, the Göttingen Schools received unanimous acclaim during external evaluations and won national awards.
-For instance they are the only Life Science Programs within Germany that were selected for the "Top Ten International Master's Degree Courses".
-The Schools have also reshaped the local scientific community, strengthening the ties between the participating institutions, and initiated new scientific collaborations that augment the international reputation of Göttingen as a center of scientific excellence.
-Furthermore, the Schools served as role models and founding members of the Göttingen Graduate School for Neurosciences and Molecular Biosciences, thus were being instrumental for the success of the University in the German Excellence Initiative.
+In the past vears, the Göttingen Schools received unanimous acclaim during external evaluations and won national awards.
+For instance they are the only Life Science Programs within Germany that were selected for the "Top Ten International Master's Degree Courses 2006".
+The Schools have also re-shaped the local scientific community, strengthening the ties between the participating institutions, and initiated new scientific collaborations that augment the international reputation of Göttingen as a center of scientific excellence.
+Furthermore, the Schools served as role models and founding members of the Göttingen Graduate School for Neurosciences and Molecular Biosciences, thus being instrumental for the success of the University in the German Excellence Initiative.
 We hope that in the years to come the students of the International Max Planck Research Schools will be successful in their professional careers.
 We also hope that they will remember their training period in Göttingen as an exciting and stimulating phase in their lives.